mogaleaf/cacoo_community/README.md

 ## Try It

-Test the deployed version on Heroku [ here ](https://safe-mesa-68420.herokuapp.com/)
+Test the deployed version on Heroku [ here ](https://safe-mesa-68420.herokuapp.com/).
+As the redis is embedded and heroku kills the app when not used, data are lost when the application is sleeping.

 ## Configuration of the Server

-* In src/java/resources Place your *ConsumerKey* and *ConsumerSecret*
+* In src/java/resources Place your *ConsumerKey* and *ConsumerSecret*   or set System environment variable with the same name.
 ConsumerKey=To put
 ConsumerSecret=To put